-While retiring in the West may not be as expected as retiring in Florida, there are still plenty of options to settle into a post-work life closer to the Rocky Mountains and beyond.
-And choosing the right place to retire could help you avoid the common ways that seniors throw away money.
+While retiring in the West may not be as expected as retiring in Florida, there are still plenty of sunny options to settle into a post-work life.
+And choosing the right place to retire could help you avoid throwing away money.

 So which cities may be good for you to try if you want to retire in the West?
 Here are a few ideas to start.